Skip to main content

 Help Us Build Theirs.

-The ASME Foundation supports next generation engineers through a proven and powerful arc of programs that address every stage of an engineer’s journey, from early inspiration and learning—to career engagement and the development of life-changing innovations that improve quality of life.
+The ASME Foundation supports next generation engineers through proven and powerful programs that address every stage of an engineer’s journey, from early inspiration and learning to career engagement and the development of life-changing innovations that improve quality of life.

-By joining one of the ASME’s Foundation Giving Societies, you can carry forward your legacy and encourage the next generation of engineers.
-Your gift provides support for ASME programs that inspire ideas, ignite passion, and develop future engineering leaders.
+By joining one of the ASME Foundation’s Giving Societies, you build an enduring legacy and empower the next generation of engineers.
+Your gift supports ASME Foundation programs that inspire ideas, ignite passion, and develop future engineering leaders.

 The Thomas Edison Society ($250–$999)

-Established in 2019, The Edison Club is named in honor of America’s greatest inventor, pioneer of innovation, and member of ASME, Thomas Alva Edison.
-Comprised of ASME members who provide unrestricted gift dollars of $250 or more during a single fiscal year to the ASME Foundation.
+Established in 2019, The Edison Society is named in honor of America’s greatest inventor, pioneer of innovation, and member of ASME, Thomas Alva Edison.
+Comprised of ASME members who provide unrestricted gifts of $250 or more during a single fiscal year to the ASME Foundation.

 Oscar Barton